guilhermearaujoo/questions-answers-app/README.md

 # Full Stack Question and Answer App

-Fuuls Stack app to create questions and answers.
+Full Stack app to create questions and answers.

 ## How to use?